Combinatorial Knot Theory and the Jones Polynomial: Witten's Work, Quantum Field Theory and Vassiliev Invariants

 \subsection{Vassiliev invariants and the Jacobi Identity}

 Link invariants are closely related with Lie algebras via the structure of solutions to the Yang-Baxter Equation that come from quantum groups (deformed Lie algebras) and from the gauge groups of the Chern-Simons-Witten theory.
 With this background it was eventually understood \cite{Birman and Lin,TS} how to relate Lie algbras directly to the knot theory via the Reidemeister moves.
 Here is a brief telling of that relationship.
-We shall say that $V$ is a {\it Vassiliev invariant of finite type n} if $V$ satisfies the {\it Vassiliev skein relation} shown in Figure~\ref{vs}.
+We shall say that $V$ is a {\it Vassiliev invariant of finite type n} if $V$ satisfies the {\it Vassiliev skein relation} shown in Figure~\ref{vs} and $V$ vanishes on all diagrams with more than $n$ nodes.
 The Vassiliev invariant is defined on knot and link diagrams that have the usual crossings but also have graphical nodes as illustrated in this figure.
 The skein relation says that the value of a diagram with a node is equal to the difference of the values of the two diagrams obtained by replacing the node by positive and by negative crossings.
-One can think, therefore, of the diagram with the node as a kind of discrete derivative of the two diagrams with the crossings.
-In Vassiliev's viewpoint, the values of the graphical diagrams represent the differences between values assigned to different components of the space of all embeddings of knots. {\it Finite type n means that $V$ vanishes on all diagrams with more than $n$ nodes.} It turns out \cite{Bar-Natan-Thesis,Bar-Natan} that when one makes the perturbative expansion of the Witten integral then finite type Vassiliev invariants appear as the coefficients of the inverse powers of the coupling constant.
+One can think of the diagram with the node as a kind of discrete derivative of the two diagrams with the crossings.
+In Vassiliev's viewpoint, the values of the graphical diagrams represent the differences between values assigned to different components of the space of all embeddings of knots.
+It turns out \cite{Bar-Natan-Thesis,Bar-Natan} that when one makes the perturbative expansion of the Witten integral then finite type Vassiliev invariants appear as the coefficients of the inverse powers of the coupling constant.
 A similar result happens with the combinatorial version of the Jones polynomial if one makes a substitution of $e^{x}$ for the variable in the polynomial.
 Then the coefficients of $x^{n}$ are Vassiliev invariants of type $n.$\\